What the special rules are for

 - a high risk of sudden death with an underlying deteriorating condition

-Some patients may be eligible for Special Rules whilst receiving treatment, be it ongoing or palliative treatment.
+Some patients may be eligible for Special Rules when receiving ongoing or palliative treatment.
 In some circumstances, there may not be any treatment options available that would significantly alter prognosis.
-Inclusion of the relevant information on the SR1 form is likely to help your patient’s claim.
-Some examples can be found below:

 - no or poor response to treatment